BY: T. Franklin Murphy | November 9, 2021 (modified February 6, 2023)

 A landmark study by Meaney and colleagues theorized that "early experience permanently alters behavior and physiology.
 These effects are, in part, mediated by sustained alterations in gene expression in selected brain regions" (2005).
 What this means is that various stimuli from our internal and external environment can initiate biochemical processes that either activate or silence our genes.

-Robert M. Sapolsky Ph.D., professor of biology and neurology at Stanford University, explains that this 2004 paper showed that "these changes were epigenetic—that mothering style altered the on/off switch in a gene relevant to the brain’s stress response."
+Robert M. Sapolsky Ph.D., professor of biology and neurology at Stanford University, explains that research shows that "mothering style altered the on/off switch in a gene relevant to the brain’s stress response."
 Sapolsky continues, "stimulating environments, harsh parents, good neighborhoods, uninspiring teachers, optimal diets—all alter genes in the brain " (2018).

 Epigenetics and Adaptation